JonathanPeterCole/NSA-Data-Works-Wales/Arduino/USB/App/README.md

   `npm run startDev`

 * **Build**
-  Runs babel to convert ES6 code.
+  Runs webpack to build the React Javascript.
   `npm run build`

+* **Build Development**
+  Runs webpack to build the React Javascript with sourcemaps for easier debugging.
+  `npm run buildDev`

 * **Package**
   Packages the app for distribution.